-The only way you control your power in this industry, even with a great idea, is to write your material.
+The only way you control your power in the television industry, even with a great idea, is to write your material.

 What’s the number one rule to make it as a screenwriter for TV?

-It may seem frustrating that no one wants to buy your clearly brilliant idea and let you be a first time writer, director, auteur showrunner at the age of 24.
+It may seem frustrating that no one wants to buy your brilliant idea and let you be a first-time writer, director, or auteur showrunner at the age of 24.

 You may not have done it yet, but the only way to succeed is to keep trying.